 We can help schools and services draft and implement policies by visiting with an objective, specialist perspective, drawing on experience of a variety of practices and ensuring obligations under the Disability Equality Duty are met.

-Detailed training on assessing syntactic development was given, which also increased staff understanding of language development.
-This was followed up by discussion with staff about individual pupils who were causing particular concern.
+Detailed training on assessing syntactic development was given, increasing staff understanding of language development.
+This was followed by discussion about individual pupils who were causing particular concern.

 All staff from a Service attended a training day of the rationale of assessment.
 Consequently, a small group wrote the policy and action plan, including their own training requirements.
 Implementation of the policy was reviewed with the senior staff.

 At the start of an academic year, all the staff in a primary school attended a training session on access and inclusion for deaf pupils.
 This included practical tips for communication; an explanation of technology used by deaf pupils and advice on drawing upon the expertise of the Teacher of the Deaf.